LemmaLegalConsulting/VLAS-Intake/README.md

 ```

 ## Secret Key
-You will need to provide a 64 character hexidecimal secret key.
+You will need to provide a 64 character hexadecimal secret key.
 You can generate one with the following methods:

 Using openssl:
 ```